UPDATED 4-7-2026

 - WHEN YOU CALL:

-- Tell the person that answers that you’d like to leave a message for your representative.
-Tell them your name and then discuss the talking points above.
+- Tell the person that answers that you’d like to leave a message tell them to support the Government Surveillance Reform Act introduced by Senator Ron Wyden.

 - If you get a voice mail, leave a message and follow the instructions given.